qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 Now we should be good to go to start building our application!

-## Building our GUI
+## Building our Camera UI
 Duration: 10 minutes

 Because we want to keep our app simple we want our GUI to have three things.
 First, we want a button to click in order to take a picture.
-Second, we want a imageview to display the picture that we've just taken.
+Second, we want a ImageView to display the picture that we've just taken.
 Finally, let's add in a text box so we can display the name and path of the picture we've just taken.

 Putting this together should be a breeze if you've gone through the first tutorial.
 The only addition is a TextView (so it displays text but doesn't accept input text).
 With a little effort you should end up with a GUI similar to the one below:
 ![GUI layout to mimick](imgs/Camera/GUI.0.png)

-Negative:
+Negative
-Note that there are a number of warnings thrown in these steps.
+: Note that there are a number of warnings thrown in these steps.
 Feel free to fix them as recommended, but it isn't strictly needed.

 ## Taking a picture!